delasign/vision-os-starter-project/README.md

 5. <a href="https://www.delasign.com/blog/swiftui-bindable-property-wrapper/?utm=visionOS-starter-project">SwiftUI: Bindable Property Wrapper 🔗</a>
 6. <a href="https://www.delasign.com/blog/swiftui-appstorage-property-wrapper-2/?utm=visionOS-starter-project">SwiftUI: SceneStorage Property Wrapper 🔗</a>
 7. <a href="https://www.delasign.com/blog/swiftui-appstorage-property-wrapper/?utm=visionOS-starter-project">SwiftUI: AppStorage Property Wrapper 🔗</a>
+8. <a href="https://www.delasign.com/blog/how-to-bind-a-variable-from-an-environment-object-in-swiftui/?utm=swiftui-starter-project">How to bind a variable from an @Environment object in SwiftUI 🔗</a>

 ### SwiftUI Macros